badbruce07/badbruce07.github.io/_posts/2014-10-09-weekly-tasks.markdown

 {% endhighlight %}
 <br/><br/>

-From the above snippet called `Farmers.php`, in line 2, we used an include function which calls the `CallHarvestAPI.php` snippet.
+From the above snippet called `Farmers.php`, in line 2, I used an include function which calls the `CallHarvestAPI.php` snippet.
 In line 7 we created a variable name called <b> $first_name </b> which defines `$_GET['first_name']`.
 The variable `first_name` is in fact a field in farmers endpoint and is seen again in line 26 in our form.
 The aim is to search for a parish to display a list with the fields in the table.